DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 |`unittests/scans/<parser_dir>/{many_vulns,no_vuln,one_vuln}.json` | Sample files containing meaningful data for unit tests.
 The minimal set.
 |`unittests/tools/test_<parser_name>_parser.py` | Unit tests of the parser.
 |`dojo/settings/settings.dist.py`               | If you want to use a modern hashcode based deduplication algorithm
+|`doc/content/en/integrations/parsers`          | Documentation, what kind of file format is required and how it should be obtained

 ## Factory contract